havu73/hackathonBio/README.md

 # 1. Background & Relevance
 The rise of antibiotic-resistance bacteria is a global health crisis, with the CDC identifying antimicrobial resistance as a major thread [1](https://www.cdc.gov/antimicrobial-resistance/data-research/threats/index.html).
 As antibiotics lose effectiveness, the need for new therapies has become urgent.
 Phage therapy, which uses bacteriophages to target and kill bacteria, offers a promising alternative [2](https://pmc.ncbi.nlm.nih.gov/articles/PMC5547374/).
 However, scaling phage therapy is hindered by the time-consuming and expensive process of matching the right phage to each bacterial strain, requiring extensive lab testing and specialized facilities [3](https://pmc.ncbi.nlm.nih.gov/articles/PMC10747886/).

 Computational tools have begin to streamline this process by predicting phage-host interactions using genome data. **PhageBook** advances this efforts by leveraging experimentally validated datasets and state-of-the-art machine learning models like **EVO**  and **transformers** [4](https://arcinstitute.org/news/blog/evo) [5](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf) to accurately predict phage-bacteria ineractions.
 This approach significantly reduces the time and cost of developing phage therapies, enabling faster clinical application.
-The **EVO** model, developed by the **Arc Institute**, is specifically trained on massive datasets that include both bacteriala nd phage seqeunces.
-EVO is a feep evolutionary model designed to extract seqeunce embeddings from wide array of genomes.
+The **EVO** model, developed by the **Arc Institute**, is specifically trained on massive datasets that include both bacterial and phage seqeunces.
+EVO is a feep evolutionary model designed to extract sequences embeddings from wide array of genomes.

 Unlike traditional methods which requires labor-intensive genome annotation to identify potential phage-host matches, **PhageBook** uses readily available genome-wide data.
 This not only simplifies the process but achives accuracy comparable to expert-driven methods, providing an efficient and accessible solution to fighting antibiotice resistance.